Unpredictable income may be bad for brain health

 "Individuals who experience important income fluctuations may be more at risk for cardiovascular risk factors, depression or perceived stress, which are in turn associated with poor cognitive health," Zeki Al Hazzouri said by email.
 "In addition, they may have lower access to high-quality healthcare, which may result in worse management of these risk factors, and potentiate their impact on brain health."

-Changes in cognitive test scores and brain scans didn't appear to differ when researchers only looked at participants with the most education.
+Changes in cognitive test scores and brain scans did not appear to differ when researchers only looked at participants with the most education.

 Another 1,108 people experienced one major income decline during the study period, and this group had average annual income of US$32,253.
 And 399 individuals with average annual income of US$33,326 experienced two or more substantial income reductions.